hexalang/Hexa/docs/reference.md

 // Switch over multiple values switch value1, value2 {
 	// NOTE `|` is always bitwise OR (higher precedence than `or`)
-	// `or` separates alternative patterns
+	// `or` separates alternative patterns (higher precedence than `,`)
 	// `,` matches incoming separate subjects (here `value1, value2`)
-	case A | B or D | E, 123: // NOTE `123` matches `value2` because its separated by comma
-		console.log("Either exact (A | B and also 123) or exact (D | E and also 123)")
+	// This is consistent and predictable even for complex patterns case A | B or D | E, 123: // NOTE `123` matches `value2` because its separated by comma console.log("Either exact (A | B and also 123) or exact (D | E and also 123)")